lammps/lammps/doc/src/Howto_mdi.rst

 enables LAMMPS to operate as an MDI driver and load an MDI engine as a plugin library.

-The package also has a `fix mdi/aimd <fix_mdi_aimd>` command in which LAMMPS operates as an MDI driver to perform *ab initio* MD simulations in conjunction with a quantum mechanics code.
-Its post_force() method illustrates how a driver issues MDI commands to another code.
+The package also has a `fix mdi/qm <fix_mdi_qm>` command in which LAMMPS operates as an MDI driver in conjunction with a quantum mechanics code as an MDI engine.
+The post_force() method of the fix_mdi_qm.cpp file shows how a driver issues MDI commands to another code.
 This command can be used to couple to an MDI engine which is either a stand-alone code or a plugin library.

+As explained on the `fix mdi/qm <fix_mdi_qm>` command doc page, it can be used to perform *ab initio* MD simulations or energy minimizations, or to evalute the quantum energy and forces for a series of independent systems.
+The examples/mdi directory has example input scripts for all of these use cases.

 ----------